 The timeline to market a new drug or medical device, from the point of discovery to U.S. Food and Drug Administration approval, can stretch to a decade.
 By pooling its industry experience and technology, a new health research supergroup led by the Julia Lab within the MIT Computer Science and Artificial Intelligence Laboratory aims to significantly shorten the approval process for pharmaceutical and health care groups.

 The team aims to leverage real-world evidence, observational data that are generated during routine clinical practice, and patient health care databases to augment label claims and/or support new drug applications with leading-edge software and algorithms and a depth of regulatory and clinical experience.

-Calling themselves the Health Analytics Collective, the team includes MMS Holdings of Canton, Michigan, a data-focused contract research organization (CRO) to the pharmaceutical, biotechnology, and medical device industries; and the Center for Translational Medicine (CTM) at the University of Maryland School of Pharmacy, where the team will be based.
+Calling themselves the Health Analytics Collective, the team includes MMS Holdings of Canton, Michigan, a data-focused contract research organization (CRO) to the pharmaceutical and biotechnology industries; and the Center for Translational Medicine (CTM) at the University of Maryland School of Pharmacy, where the team will be based.

 To cut down on the number of required clinical trials, the team compares effectiveness claims for similar drugs in development, examines available evidence from existing data, assesses available treatments, identifies treatment gaps, and evaluates patient risks.
 To process all of these data, the team relies on Julia, an MIT-incubated programming language designed to solve massive computational problems quickly and accurately, and the use of real-world evidence.

 “The field of using real-world evidence in pharmaceuticals is new and the methods are still evolving,” says Alan Edelman, Julia co-founder and professor of applied mathematics.
 “We created this collective to forecast the future in health care and make critical decisions, giving data a longer life of more than just one use.”